iamdevonbutler/brahma/docs/architecture/resources.md

 export?

+resources should have a "meta" property
+- maybe change name, but it needs to include the datatypes of each property for performance, u dont want to typecheck each property before interacting w/ it.

 Resource structure
 - resources do not have a strictly defined folder structure (structure here, at scale, can lead to disorganization) but there are some rules.